guancio/swa-android/Day1/README.md

 Lollipop 5.1 supports applications that require API <= 22, and KitKat 4.4  supports applications that require API <= 19.
-That is, if you application requires some functionality that has been introduced in API 22, it will be able to run Marshmallow and Lollupop, but not on KitKat.
+That is, if you application requires some functionality that has been introduced in API 22, it will be able to run Marshmallow and Lollipop, but not on KitKat.

 ## How to develop Android applications
 Android applications are primarily written in the Java programming language.